 An integral part of Safekids Aotearoa's strategy for child injury prevention is to provide a solid base of information about unintentional child injury and how it can be prevented.
 Safekids aims to promote and assist child injury prevention work throughout New Zealand.

 For kaimahi in the health and wellbeing sectors, we provide training both face-to-face and online.
-For parents and caregivers, we also offer a range of safety resources on preventing unintentional child injuries - click here to download or order our free resources.
+For parents and caregivers, we also offer a range of safety resources on preventing unintentional child injuries - download or order our free resources here.